MaxZimmer/Multi-Chromatic-Stimulator/Manuscript and Instruction Manual/README.md

 ### Visual Stimulator Calibration

-For the visual stimulator, we use the [ThorLabs Compact CCD Spectrometer](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_ID=3482) CCS200/M in combination with the [ThorLabs OSA software](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=OSA).
+For the visual stimulator, we used the [ThorLabs Compact CCD Spectrometer](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_ID=3482) CCS200/M in combination with the [ThorLabs OSA software](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=OSA).
 We placed the spectrometer fiber patch cable at the sample position and played the calibration code on the stimulator.
 This calibration sequence plays each LED individually from 0 to 100% for 1 second and loops 5 times.
 This stimulus sequence is quite tedious so we encourage users to adapt it to their needs.
 Recordings were made using the inbuilt trigger mode of the spectrometer (connected to the stimulator trigger output).
 We used an integration time of 1 second and applied the inbuilt spectrum correction in the OSA software.
-Data was extracted as .csv files and analysed it using our [iPython analysis script](https://github.com/MaxZimmer/Multi-Chromatic-Stimulator/blob/master/Spectrum%20Calibration/Measurement%20Analysis.ipynb).
+Data was extracted as .csv files and analysed using our [iPython analysis script](https://github.com/MaxZimmer/Multi-Chromatic-Stimulator/blob/master/Spectrum%20Calibration/Measurement%20Analysis.ipynb).

 <img align="right" width="500" height="350" src="https://github.com/MaxZimmer/Multi-Chromatic-Stimulator/blob/master/Images/iPython%20Notebook/Slide2.png">